 This seems fairly self-explanatory, but let’s make it personal.
 Let’s say one of your company benefits is unlimited PTO.
 One thing we know about this specific benefit is that people tend to take less vacation time when PTO is unlimited.
 So take this opportunity to appreciate a team member by encouraging a day off after they nailed that sales call.
 Work with them and their teammates to ensure they can easily take the day in a way that their daily tasks won’t interfere with disconnecting.

 The same goes for flexible working hours.
 Maybe you notice one of your employees abnormally working late multiple days one week in order to meet a deadline.
 Once the project is finished, encourage them to start later for a few days the following week, or end their days early to catch up on some much-needed family or alone time.

 Looking for more employees to appreciate?
-Post your open roles in the Purpose Jobs Community.
+Talk with us about creating employer branding content and posting your roles to the Purpose Jobs Community.